projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-trace-log.rst

   over-written mode.
 A lock is required to synchronize access by the producer and consumer.

 Both ACRNTrace and ACRNLog use sbuf as a lockless ring buffer.
-The Sbuf is allocated by Service VM and assigned to HV via a hypercall.
+The sbuf is allocated by Service VM and assigned to HV via a hypercall.
 To hold pointers to sbuf passed down via hypercall, an array ``sbuf[ACRN_SBUF_ID_MAX]`` is defined in per_cpu region of HV, with predefined sbuf ID to identify the usage, such as ACRNTrace, ACRNLog, etc.

-For each physical CPU, there is a dedicated Sbuf.
-Only a single producer is allowed to put data into that Sbuf in HV, and a single consumer is allowed to get data from Sbuf in Service VM.
+For each physical CPU, there is a dedicated sbuf.
+Only a single producer is allowed to put data into that sbuf in HV, and a single consumer is allowed to get data from sbuf in Service VM.
 Therefore, no lock is required to synchronize access by the producer and consumer.

 sbuf APIs